juliendelplanque/mathex/README.md

 # Mathex
 A framework to generate latex math code from Pharo.

+If you are looking for additionnal informations that are not on the README, you can check the [wiki](https://github.com/juliendelplanque/mathex/wiki) that will be maintained up-to-date as much as possible.

 ## Install me
 Execute the following code snippet in your image: